HL7/cds-hooks/input/pagecontent/index.md

 ##### Prefetch tokens containing Simpler FHIRPath

 Terminal prefetch tokens are context fields of simple data types, such as string.
 For example, order-sign's patientId field is represented as this `{% raw  %}{{{% endraw  %}context.patientId}}` prefetch token.
 Complex context fields containing one or more FHIR resources, such as sign-order's draftOrders, may be traversed into, for example, to retrieve FHIR logical ids ("Resource.id").
-Prefetch tokens traverse into those resources using [FHIRPath](https://hl7.org/fhirpath/N1/index.html).
+Prefetch tokens traverse into those resources using a small subset of [FHIRPath](https://hl7.org/fhirpath/N1/index.html).

 CDS Clients SHOULD support paths to References, and MAY support path to any element within a FHIR resource in context.
 Only elements present in the context may be traversed (e.g. the FHIR-defined FHIRPath [`resolve()`](https://hl7.org/fhir/R4/fhirpath.html#functions) function is not available).

 ###### Simpler FHIRPath support for Querystring Syntax
 The FHIRPath selection syntax generally returns collections.
-To enable FHIRPath output to function in a querystring syntax, FHIRPath collections of simple data types are represented as comma-delimited strings.
+To enable FHIRPath output to function in a querystring syntax (and aligning with by [x-fhir-query](https://hl7.org/fhir/r5/fhir-xquery.html), FHIRPath collections of simple data types are represented as comma-delimited strings (i.e. behaving as 'or' in the search parameter).

 CDS Clients that support prefetch, SHOULD support:
 - Prefetch tokens that traverse into objects in CDS Hooks `context` using [FHIRPath’s graph traversal syntax](https://hl7.org/fhirpath/N1/index.html#path-selection),